 (White Plains where Frederic Dannay died).

-Ellery whistles 'Greensleeves' and frequently quotes in Latin.
+Ellery whistles Greensleeves and frequently quotes in Latin.

 b a c k t o Q B I

-Copyright © MCMXCIX-MMXV Ellery Queen, a website on deduction.
+Copyright © MCMXCIX-MMXXII Ellery Queen, a website on deduction.
 All rights reserved.